 - Forced work, through mental or physical threat

 - Being owned or controlled by an employer through mental or physical abuse or the threat of abuse

 - Being dehumanised, treated as a commodity or being bought or sold as property

 - Being physically constrained or to have restriction placed on freedom of

-CHEC acknowledges our responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-Here at CHEC, we understand that this requires an ongoing review of both our internal practices in relation to our labour force and, additionally, our supply chains.
+CHEC is committed and acknowledges our responsibilities in relation to tackling modern slavery and ensure we continuously comply with the provisions within the Modern Slavery Act 2015.
+We understand that this requires an ongoing review of both our internal practices in relation to our labour force and, additionally, our supply chains.

 CHEC does not enter into business with any other organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.